cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

 - [Conclusion](#conclusion)

 The keyword [`static`](https://en.cppreference.com/w/cpp/keyword/static) is a very important keyword in C++ and is used a lot.
 Honestly, because of a very general name, it is probably a bit _overused_.
-Largely speaking, it can be used outside of classes and inside classes and these two cases are very different.
-Today we focus on the *latter* - using `static` inside classes.
+Largely speaking, it can be used outside and inside of classes and these two cases are very different.
+Today we focus on the *latter* - using `static` inside of classes.
 If you are interested in how and when (khm-khm... *not*) to use `static` _outside_ of classes, I'm linking that [lecture right here](static_outside_classes.md).

-Now, as opposed to that, using `static` _within_ classes is actually quite useful and is used quite often.
-If you just want to understand the gist of what `static` is used for within classes, here is a very concise summary: if any class data or methods are marked as `static` they are **not associated to any object of this class**: they are independent variables of static storage duration and general functions.
+Now, as opposed to that, `static` _within_ classes is actually quite useful and is used quite often.
+If you just want to understand the gist of what `static` is used for within classes, here is a very concise summary [taken verbatim from cppreference.com](https://en.cppreference.com/w/cpp/language/static): static members of a class are **not associated with the objects of the class**: they are independent variables with static storage duration or regular functions.
 So much so that we can nearly think of them as being normal variables and functions in the namespace that represents the class with a small additional feature that they respect class access modifiers.

 If this sounds a bit confusing - don't worry.
 I, as always, have examples for you that hopefully will clear things up a bit :wink:

 <!-- Intro -->

-Basically, `static` can be applied to class methods or to class data.
+As you might have already understood, `static` can be applied to class methods or to class data.
 Both of these cases are actually quite useful.

+We'll start with the class methods and talk about the data later as there are some minor complications with how such data can be declared and defined.

 ## Using `static` class methods
-We'll start with the class methods and talk about the data later as there are some minor complications with how such data can be declared and defined.

 To mark a class method `static` we just have to add the keyword `static` at the beginning of its declaration.
 The definition of such a method (should it be separate from the declaration) remains intact, without the `static` keyword.

 So, for a class `Foo` we can write two `static` functions: